mikosik/smooth-build/doc/tutorial.md

 ```

 Definition of each struct automatically generates constructor for that struct.

+```
+Person person = person("John", "Doe");
+```

-Constructor of given struct is a function that
+As one can guess constructor of given struct is a function that
  - returns value of given struct type
  - has the same name as given struct with first letter lowercased
  - has parameter for each struct's field with the same name and type as that field

-Let's create some value of type Person which we defined above as struct.

-```
-Person person = person("John", "Doe");
-```

 Apart from being automatically generated, constructor is an ordinary function and
 behaves exactly like any other function.